 A Cultural History of Sleep and Dreaming vol. 6, edited by Rob Meadows and Christiane Solte-Gresser.
 Bloomsbury, 2024.

 The six volume set aims to cover around 3,000 years and explore the physical, mental, social and cultural dimensions of sleep and dreaming.
-In her book chapter, Diletta De Cristofaro focuses on meaning that has been ascribed to insomnia and how this has reflected the status of the insomniac from 1945 onwards.
+In her book chapter, Diletta De Cristofaro focuses on the meanings that have been ascribed to insomnia and how these have reflected the status of the insomniac from 1945 onwards.